 - Ruby on Rails

 - Cucumber supports different languages like Java.net and Ruby.

 - It acts as a bridge between the business and technical language.
 We can accomplish this by creating a test case in plain English text.

 - It allows the test script to be written without knowledge of any code; it allows the involvement of non-programmers as well.

 - It serves the purpose of an end-to-end test framework, unlike other tools.

 - Due to simple test script architecture, Cucumber provides code re-usability.

 Feature: Book flight ticket for one-way trip Scenario: Book flight ticket for one-way trip from Dublin to London Given I live in Dublin And I want to book one way flight ticket from Dublin to London for 23rd Oct 19 When I search Online Then TripAdvisor should provide me options of flight for 23rd Oct 19 And Cost of my flight should not be more than 50 Euro per person And Tickets should be refundable

-Any Business User or Stakeholder can understand above mentioned test case.
-They can provide their feedback, if this is expected from the functionality or not or do we need to add other steps too.
+Any Business User or Stakeholder can understand the above-mentioned test case.
+They can provide their feedback, on if this is expected from the functionality or not or do we need to add other steps too.